harrystech/arthur-redshift-etl/README.md

 ```

 This README outlines how to get started.

 You are probably looking for the [Wiki](https://github.com/harrystech/harrys-redshift-etl/wiki) pages,
 which include a lot more information about the ETL and what it does (and why it does what it does).
 And if something appears amiss, check out the [issues page](https://github.com/harrystech/harrys-redshift-etl/issues).

+And if you're looking for changes, check out the [NEWS](./NEWS.md).

 # Running the ETL